The Biggest Loser season 12: Week 9

-This is the first week in singles!!
 Contestants begin to compete as individuals and compete in a pentathlon.
 The winner gets immunity, and whoever comes in last place gets a one-pound penalty.
 In the pentathlon, Antone got first place with a score of 26.
 Sunny got second place with a score of 25, then Becky at third with a score of 22, then Vinny at fourth scoring 18 points.
 John and Ramon were tied for fifth place with 17 points apiece.
 Bonnie got last place with a score of 13, thus getting a one-pound penalty.

 Beneath the yellow line were Becky and Bonnie.
 They are the only remaining members of the original Blue Team.
 The ending was fabulous as Bonnie generously gives up her spot on the ranch to Becky.
 On the catch up, Bonnie now weighs 186 pounds and is much more active.